Three rules for choosing a VPN that takes your privacy seriously

 My preferred platforms are Linux and iOS.
 I’ve had my fair share of struggles finding all kinds of software that works equally well on just these two.
 ExpressVPN seems to offer one of the few applications I’ve come across that isn’t trapped in an ecosystem.

 There’s a dedicated app for every major platform, including even smart TVs and game consoles.
 Unlike my experiences with other VPNs, ExpressVPN's Linux app just works, out-of-the-box, the way they said it would.

 I especially appreciate the Network Lock kill switch feature, which prevents me from accidentally sending unprotected network traffic when I first open up my laptop and it reconnects to Wi-Fi.
 It prevents my ISP from seeing anything I do, and only takes a few seconds to reconnect.

 ExpressVPN connects fast and then gets out of my way.
 I haven’t noticed any reduced speeds or blocked sites.
 I gave a lot of thought to choosing my VPN so I wouldn’t have to think about it on a day-to-day basis.
 I use ExpressVPN constantly, and it just works.

 When you protect yourself and your family with a VPN, you improve more than your own personal cybersecurity.
 The less data your ISP can collect, the less they have to lose, sell, or profit from.
 One day, the risk and cost for ISPs will outweigh the payoff.
 When you take action to prevent ISPs from scooping up your family’s sensitive personal data, everyone’s privacy can benefit.

-If you found this article helpful, I invite you to sign up for ExpressVPN.
+If you found this article helpful, I invite you to help support my work by signing up for ExpressVPN.
 It only takes a few minutes (assuming you remember where you left your credit card) and will give you the best possible set-it-and-forget-it privacy protection that I can recommend.